gordonwoodhull/quarto-crazytalk-engine/README.md

       └── crazytalk-engine.js # Bundled engine (built from src/)
 ```

-The TypeScript source is bundled using `quarto dev-call build-ts-extension`.
+The TypeScript source is bundled using `quarto call build-ts-extension`.

 ## Example